fwyr/polygon/README.md

 A polygon-utilizing search algorithm.

+## :warning: Project Status :warning:
+**This repository is currently on HIATUS.**

+Depending on the outcome of future events, this search algorithm may or may not be developed further code-wise.

 ## Description
 This repository contains the source code for a new and potentially useful search algorithm that can be used within graphs (with nodes and edges) to find an optimal path between a starting node and an ending node.